ILIAS-eLearning/ILIAS/src/UI/docu/scss-guidelines.md

 ## Dependencies

 The Dependencies layer MUST contain files pulled in from other projects and/or modifications of such files.
-Dependencies and their modifications SHOULD only be added after careful consideration whether the benefits outweigh the risks.
+Dependencies and their modifications MUST only be added after careful consideration whether the benefits outweigh the risks.

 Only complete, unmodified dependencies MUST be added in the "unmodified" folder.
 They MAY be updated with new official releases of the dependency after careful testing.